dahliaOS/documentation/hardware/Modecom/Freetab-8025.md

 **Add support to other Linux distros**

-1. Flash your distro of choice with [Rufus](https://rufus.ie/), it allows you to modify your USB files
+1. Flash your distro of choice with [Rufus (3rd party link)](https://rufus.ie/), it allows you to modify your USB files

 2. Download bootia32.efi, it can be found [here (3rd party link)](https://github.com/HexaOneOfficial/dahliaos/blob/master/BOOT/bootia32.efi?raw=true)

-3. Copy the file to /EFI/boot on your usb device. **!** You may need to [disable secure boot (3rd party link)](https://github.com/HexaOneOfficial/documentation/blob/master/assets/secure-boot/Disable-Secure-Boot.md)
+3. Copy the file to /EFI/boot on your usb device. **!** You may need to [disable secure boot](../../assets/secure-boot/Disable-Secure-Boot.md)

 ## License